dpersing/netlify-site/posts/literacy.md

 - It's not hiring disabled people.
 - It's hiring disabled people but only to do accessibility work.
 - It's not including disability in your organization's diversity and inclusion work.
-- It's viewing accessibility as in competition with security, privacy, localization, or "shipping fast."
+- It's viewing accessibility as being in competition with security, privacy, localization, or "shipping fast."
 - It's doing accessibility testing, but only right before a launch, where no real change can be made.
 - It's compartmentalizing accessibility work as only a development problem, or as only a UX problem.
 - It's not addressing your own individual, often-internalized ableism.